danzhu54/jsonlint/README.md

 Validate a file like so:

-    jsonlint-dir -f myfile.json
+    jsonlint -f myfile.json

 Validate a directory like so:

-    jsonlint-dir -d mydirectory
+    jsonlint -d mydirectory

-jsonlint-dir will either report a syntax error with details or pretty print the source if it is valid.
+jsonlint will either report a syntax error with details or pretty print the source if it is valid.

 ### Options

-    $ jsonlint-dir -h
+    $ jsonlint -h

     Options:
        -f, --file               file to lint